Buccaneers outlast turnover-plagued Dolphins

 The game was originally scheduled as the season opener for both teams on Sept.
 10, but the league postponed it to Week 11 in preparation for Hurricane Irma as the storm was tracking through the Caribbean.

+“Had a lot of opportunities to break it wide open in the first (half), and in the second half we just couldn’t get off the field on third down, and we couldn’t make any first downs on offense.
+That third quarter, we just didn’t have the ball very much, but we hung in there.”

+Tampa Bay (4-6) dropped five straight games from Oct.
+5 to Nov.
+5 before beating the New York Jets last week.

-Quarterback Ryan Fitzpatrick led Tampa Bay on a nine-play, 58-yard drive in the last three minutes to set up Murray’s winning kick with the score tied at 20.
+Quarterback Ryan Fitzpatrick led Tampa Bay on a nine-play, 58-yard drive in the last three minutes to set up Murray’s winning kick with the score tied at 20 after the Dolphins had run off 13 consecutive points to tie the score.

+“Games are going to have those ebbs and flows.
+I was proud of -- even before we kicked the field goal when it was 20-20 -- standing in that huddle.
+It was a good feeling,” Fitzpatrick said.

+“I think everybody knew we were going to get it done, and we went out there and followed up by getting it done, so that was nice.”

 The Tampa Bay defense stopped Miami on its first series after the Dolphins moved down to the Buccaneers’ 9-yard line when cornerback Justin Evans intercepted Cutler in the end zone.